rafimrfdn/portfolio/src/posts/0016-how-to-run-an-apache-web-server-using-docker-on-an-aws-ec2-instance.md

 - An AWS account
 - An AWS EC2 instance

-> **Note:** You can follow this tutorial to create an [AWS EC2 instance Using AWS CLI](/blog/post/how-to-create-an-aws-ec2-instance-using-aws-cli), or you can create an AWS EC2 instance using the AWS console.
+> **Note:** You can follow this tutorial to create an [AWS EC2 instance Using AWS CLI](/blog/post/how-to-create-an-aws-ec2-instance-using-aws-cli) wthout using user data, or you can create an AWS EC2 instance using the AWS console.

 ## Setup and Configure Docker to Run an Apache Web Server on an AWS EC2 Instance